 Why are there some doctors recommending antidepressants for premature ejaculation?

-Antidepressants have shown effectiveness for treating premature ejaculation, and some doctors may prescribe them "off-label" as a treatment option.
+Antidepressants have shown effectiveness in treating premature ejaculation, and some doctors may prescribe them "off-label" as a treatment option.

-But why do they work and what side effect might you experience?
+But why do they work, and what side effects might you experience?